-DCS or Digital Control System
+DCS - Digital Command System

-While the acronyms are close, this is about where the similarities between DCS and DCC end.
-Yes, they are both digital control systems however, MTH DCS is NOT DCC.
-There are several proprietary versions of DCC on the market but friend, this is NOT one of them.
-MTH's DCS system is proven technology in the O and One gauge markets and now, we've brought its power and simplicity it to you.

-First, the power signal in DCS is NOT the command signal.
-Next, DCS employs a fully functional bi-directional communication scheme opening a vast range of advanced features and yet, is so simple and intuitive, you can enjoy them!
-No programming tracks, bits and bytes, or conversion of binary to hexadecimal numbers here!
-To add an engine in DCS, just press "ADD ENGINE."
-After that, If you want to start your engine, just press "START UP" or, to turn the smoke on or off, just press "SMOKE."
-No combinations of letters or numbers to remember!
-We think you're really going to like this!
+While the acronyms are close, this is where the similarity ends between DCC and DCS.
+Yes they are both digital control systems.
+However, M.T.H.
+DCS is not DCC.
+There are several proprietary versions of DCC on the market, but DCS is not one of them.
+M.T.H.'s DCS System is a proven technology in the O Gauge, One Gauge, and HO Gauge markets.
+First the power signal in DCS is not the command signal.
+Next DCS employs a fully functional bi-directional communication scheme opening a vast range of advanced features and yet so simple and intuitive that you can enjoy them.
+No programming tracks, bits and bytes, or conversion of binary to hexadecimal numbers here.
+To add an engine in DCS, press "ADD ENGINE".
+After that, if you want to start your engine just press "START UP" or to turn the smoke unit on or off, just press "SMOKE".
+No combination of letters or numbers to remember.